NaakkaDev/wagtail-simple-gallery/README.md

 ## Admin Interface
 The admin view for images is customized so it can show more images at once.
-By default there are 20 images on one page, but you can have 32 by adding `path('', include('wagtail_simple_gallery.urls')),` in your urls.py above the `re_path(r'^admin/', include(wagtailadmin_urls)),` line.
+By default there are 20 images on one page, but you can have 32 by adding `path('', include('wagtail_simple_gallery.urls')),` in your urls.py above the wagtailadmin_urls include which can be `re_path(r'^admin/', include(wagtailadmin_urls)),`.
 This requires wagtail version >= 1.6.3.